 At Mount Carmel, after the prophets of Baal call on their god, nothing happens.
 They cut themselves, and they cry out to Baal for hours but there is no response.
 You can read in 1 Kings 18:26, “But there was no voice; no one answered.”
 Baal was a non-entity.
 Baal was nothing.
 And nothing can do nothing—nothing can’t answer you when you call out!

 One of the Greatest Miracles in the Old Testament

-For those of us who are familiar with this story, we know what happens next.
+For those of us who are familiar with this story, we know what happened next.
 Verse 38 tells us that the fire from the Lord consumed the sacrifice, the wood, stones, water, and everything surrounding it.
 The fire consumed everything!
 In verse 39, the response to this miracle was undeniable: “Now when all the people saw it, they fell on their faces; and they said, ‘The Lord, He is God!
 The Lord, He is God!’”

-Four Lessons from Elijah and the Prophets of Baal
+Four Lessons From Elijah and the Prophets of Baal

 1. All Religions Are Not the Same